We are privately owned and not affiliated or endorsed by any government agency.

 Your countable income represents how much money you earn.
 This includes any Social Security benefits, investment, and retirement income, plus any income your dependents earn.

-In some cases, expenses such as non-reimbursable medical costs or education-related costs may be used to lower your countable income amount.
+In some cases, expenses such as unreimbursed medical costs or certain education-related expenses may be used to reduce your countable income, which can increase your monthly VA pension payment.

 VA Pension Eligibility Requirements